 Wesley Wilcox, Supervisor of Elections

 Wesley Wilcox is the Supervisor of Elections for Marion County.
 He was elected on November 6, 2012 and took office January 8, 2013.
+He was re-elected on November 8, 2016, to serve his second term.

 Wesley began his career in Marion County as the Systems Administrator in 2001 and worked his way up to Assistant Supervisor of Elections, a position he held for seven years preceding his election.
 A few of the major milestones during Wesley’s tenure with the Marion County Election Center: 2002 and 2012 Reapportionment/Redistricting; and successful implementation of the Optical Scan Voting system (currently in use), the extremely popular Early Voting Ballot on Demand system, and the electronic voter check-in stations used at all Marion County voting locations.
 Before moving to Marion County in 2001, Wesley had been working in the elections industry for over eleven years.